Wood Butter Churns Page 3

 In the early to mid 1800's there was a lot of superstition about churning.
 Many times the cream would not form butter no matter how long one churned it.
 Many people felt that this was because the cream was haunted by a witch.
 Many people that churned butter believed in the "cream witch" and many churn advertisements referred to it (picture).
 A couple of the remedies for a cream witch was to put a red hot horse shoe or a red hot poker into the cream.
 The cream would boil as the hot metal was put in the churn and people said this was the noise of the witch thrashing about as she was killed.
 In actuality the temperature of the cream was increased and often this was enough for the butter to start to form.

 We would date this butter churn to about 1850-1880.
 It measures out to about 9 gallons.
-We have no information on who manufactured this churn or where it was made.
-However it was advertised in an 1855 Buffalo, New York business directory in sizes of 4.5, 6, 9,10.5, 14.5 and 28 gallons and was referred to as Osborne's Improved Thermometer Churn.
+It was advertised in an 1855 Buffalo, New York business directory in sizes of 4.5, 6, 9,10.5, 14.5 and 28 gallons and was referred to as Osborne's Improved Thermometer Churn.
 The No. 3 or 9 gallon size like the one pictured here cost $4.50.
 An 1875 hardware catalog from Marcus C. Hawley & Company of San Francisco and Sacramento, California listed 8 sizes with the addition of a 2.5 and 20 gallon size.
 In this catalog they were only referred to as Thermometer Churns.
 By then the cost of the 9 gallon had risen to $7.50.
 All but the smallest size was advertised as having double zinc cylinders.

 When researching thermometer churns we came across references to a patented Crowell's Thermometer Churn.
 The descriptions sounded very similar to this churn.
 Wm. and Allen Crowell of Salisbury, Connecticut patented a churn with two chambers, one for cream and one for water, on June 20, 1840.
 Although they did not show a thermometer in the patent drawings they did mention in the specifications that one could be mounted in the end wall of the churn.
 In fact we have seen one of these churns that is stenciled CROWELL'S PATENT 1840.